What should I expect?

 How do I select and use my photos?

-For an hour or more session, I provide a proof gallery that has little to no retouching done.
+For an hour or more session, I provide a proof gallery that has modest retouching done.
 You may have "felt" 100 shots, but I may only show you a fraction of that, for those are "usable" based on lighting conditions, composition of the pose, and how many times you blink or I accidentally shoot my foot.
-From there, you choose your allocated photos by selecting your favorites and then I retouch them a little and give them to you for high res download.
+From there, you choose your allocated photos by selecting your favorites for high res download.
 Use them for any personal use you'd like!
 That includes printing them, sharing them on social media or making them your lock screen!
 I can even provide links to the same print vendor I use for my gallery work, so you can print right from them.
 We just need to talk if you decide to use them commercially, to enter a contest, or to put them on a subscription service.

 Can you photoshop that?